 - Wax (paraffin wax, soy wax, old candles)

 - re-waxed wicks with 6 inches tabs

 - Citronella oil for making candles (use one oz. per lb. of wax)

 - Other scents (essential oils) for making candles like mandarin orange, pine, peppermint, or eucalyptus.

 - Using the hot glue gun, attach the wicks to the bottom of the can and press firmly so it can affix to the center.
 If the can is big enough, attach two or three wicks spaced out evenly around the center.

 - Assemble the double boiler and add old candles or wax in small pieces.
 Heat over with medium heat until the wax melts.

-- Add the fragrance.
+- Add the fragrance to the melted wax.
 Add one oz. of citronella oil per pound of wax.
-Enhance the scent with half oz. of other scents (essential oils) per pound of wax.
+Enhance the citronella scent with half oz. of other scents (essential oils) per pound of wax.

 - Allow wax to cool and pour it into the cans.
 Maneuver wicks to keep them in the center of the can.
 As the wax cools, secure them with a clothespin or chopstick to keep them in line.
 Let them cool completely.